-You may wear a party lapel badge in public and in the voting place.
+You can wear a party lapel badge in public and in the voting place.
 This must be a badge or rosette designed to be worn on the lapel and bearing the party's name, slogan or logo, but not a candidate's name.
-It may be worn anywhere on your person, but may not be displayed on other items, for example on a bag.
+It can be worn anywhere on your person, but cannot be displayed on other items, for example on a bag.